-NOTE: If you are a developer and want to use some of the more intricate options not covered under Workflow please email us firstname.lastname@example.org
+NOTE: If you are a developer and want to use some of the more intricate options not covered under the “Workflow” section please email us firstname.lastname@example.org

-On the left side click on ‘Jobs’ and then ‘New’.
-You will have to give it a name, and select the Type ‘.
-Image version and Maximum Log History should not change but if you accidentally change them they should be set to V2 and 10.
+On the left side, click ‘Jobs’ and then ‘New’.
+You must give it a name and select the ‘Type.’
+The Image version and Maximum Log History should not change.
+If you accidentally change them, they should be set to V2 and 10.

 Now click the purple ‘Workflow’ button.
-In this instance we’re going to be create a request for certain data fields to be returned from Korona as a CSV.
-First add the HTTP Request, the URL will be:
+In this instance, we’re going to create a request for certain data fields to be returned from KORONA POS as a CSV.

-In this instance it’s products because we’re going to be querying products.
-The HTTP/Request method should autofill but it is GET if you accidentally changed it.
-The User and Password information is found underneath your API Key in Settings>Data Exchange>API.
-You will have to setup a user and pswd if you have not already done so.
+In this instance, let’s choose “Products” because we’re going to be querying products.
+The HTTP/Request method should autofill but it is “GET” if you accidentally changed it.
+The ‘User’ and ‘Password’ information is found underneath your API Key in Settings>Data Exchange>API.
+You must set up a user and password if you have not already done so.

-On the APIv3 page find the call for products and the keys in the results as shown to the right.
+On the APIv3 page, find the call for products and the keys in the results as shown above.

-Column name is whatever you want to call the column.
-Notice that to get Commodity Group name I concatenate onto commodityGroup “.name”.
-If I wanted number or key I would use “.number” or “.key”.
+The column name is whatever you want to call the column.
+To get Commodity Group name use commodityGroup “.name”.
+If you want number or key, use “.number” or “.key”.

-The next step would be to add ‘File’ the operation should be ‘Write‘ and the File Path will be the file name.
-If you do not give it a name Integration will not create the file.
+The next step is to add ‘File.’
+The operation should be ‘Write‘ and the File Path will be the file name.
+If you do not give it a name, Integration will not create the file.

 If you would like the CSV Emailed to a specific address, add ‘Email Client‘ from the left, set a recipient’s email address, and add a subject.

-If your Job is a manual launch like ours, you will need to click ‘Live Log’ at the top, and then start as shown to the left.
-Have a lot of fun!
+If your Job is a manual launch like ours, you will need to click ‘Live Log’ at the top, and then start as shown below.